MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring-strategy.md

 Consider scale in your strategy and who will be defining and standardizing *monitoring as code*.
 Your organization should plan to build standardized solutions using a combination of tools such as:

 * Azure Resource Manager templates
-* Azure Policy
+* Azure Policy monitoring initiative definitions and policies
 * GitHub to establish a source control for the scripts, code, and documentation

 ### Consider privacy and security

-In Azure you’ll need to secure certain monitoring data emitted by resources and the control plane actions that are logged in Azure, known as activity logs.
-Additionally, specialized logs that record user activity such as the Azure Active Directory authentication, and if integrated, the Microsoft 365 Unified Audit log, as they contain sensitive data that must be protected under privacy laws.
+In Azure, you’ll need to secure certain monitoring data emitted by resources and the control plane actions that are logged in Azure, known as activity logs.
+Additionally, specialized logs that record user activity such as the Azure Active Directory Sign-in and Audit logs, and if integrated, the Microsoft 365 Unified Audit log, as they contain sensitive data that may need to be protected under privacy laws.

 Your monitoring strategy should include these components: